Local governments are in the best position to frame and manage a number of public services that increasingly need to be user-focused.

 Working Group activities

-- Fluvius has helped to translate the LUCI Declaration to Dutch and disseminate it in Flanders.
-To also develop relations with lighting organisations in the region, (e.g. Netherlands), LUCI has presented the LUCI declaration at a OVLNL Conference in Eindhoven in November 2023.
+- Fluvius has helped to translate the LUCI Declaration to Dutch and disseminate it in Flanders and in the Netherlands.
+To also develop relations with lighting organisations in the region (e.g. Netherlands), LUCI has presented the LUCI declaration at a OVLNL Conference in Eindhoven in November 2023.

 LUCI member cities involved